codess-aus/FCC100DaysOfCode/README.md

 #Day054 #100DaysOfCode popping, shifting, unshifting and splicing.
 Fun ways to amend arrays.
 The more you do this stuff, the more sense it makes.
 I do like #javascript … I mean, it's not #python but it's still super fun and makes sense to me

+#Day055 #100DaysOfCode did some more #Javascript on spread operators, then switched to #codecombat for a while, just for funsies.